AndroidPatch/APatchDocs/docs/install.md

 1. Ensure your device's bootloader is unlocked before rooting.

-2. [ROOT REQUIRED] You can execute the command `zcat /proc/config.gz | grep -w CONFIG_KALLSYMS` in the terminal to ensure your kernel supports the patch.
+2. [ROOT REQUIRED] You can execute the command `zcat /proc/config.gz | grep CONFIG_KALLSYMS` in the terminal to ensure your kernel supports the patch.
 If using ADB, first switch to terminal mode by entering  `adb shell`.

 3. [Click here](https://github.com/bmax121/APatch/releases) to get the latest stable version of APatch Manager.